-(12) A defendant who, without lawful excuse, removes an electronic tracking device or causes or allows-

-- (a) the removal of an electronic tracking device; or - (b) the impairment of any function of an electronic tracking device, contrary to a requirement imposed on the defendant under subsection (11)(c) commits an offence and shall be liable, upon summary conviction therefor before a Parish Court, to a fine not exceeding one million dollars or to imprisonment for a term not exceeding one year or to both such fine and imprisonment.
+(12) A defendant who, without lawful excuse, removes, or causes or allows, an electronic tracking device to be removed contrary to a requirement imposed on that defendant under subsection (11)(c) commits an offence and shall be liable, upon summary conviction therefor before a Parish Court, to a fine not exceeding one million dollars or to imprisonment for a term not exceeding one year or to both such fine and imprisonment.
 9.-(1) A defendant who is granted bail shall surrender to custody.
 General provisions hail vary the conditions of such bail or deny the application.